artberri/BerriartAPMBundle/README.md

 - **Multi APM support**: you can use as many APM providers as you want.
 Usually only one is used but is usefull for migrations.
 If you APM provider is not supported by this bundle you can create your own and contribute to the project or make us a suggestion.
-- **APM Wrapper**: you will be able to use a unique interface for every integrated APM service.
+- **APM API Wrapper**: you will be able to use a unique interface for every integrated APM service.

 ## Documentation